-HIM took to the internet today to announce that they are breaking up following the completion of a farewell tour later this year.
-Continue reading
+H.I.M. announced back in March that they would be breaking up following the completion of a farewell tour later this year (read the full statement), and today that tour has been announced.
+Continue reading →

 Frontman Trevor Strnad commented on the departure of Knight and the spring tour: